evamh/ACNH-NPC-Generator/README.md

 ### Convolutional autoencoder - Part 2

 With help from the coding 3 team and ChatGPT, I was able to build a new model that flattens the data down to a more compressed format.
-This was acheived by using the Flatten() command and adding Dense() layers to the model, as well as using Reshape() at the decoder level.
+This was achieved by using the Flatten() command and adding Dense() layers to the model, as well as using Reshape() at the decoder level.

 <img src="https://git.arts.ac.uk/storage/user/650/files/4eb414c6-9425-41ec-a804-e8decf060198" width="45%">

 Despite the compressed latent vector, the reconstructed images still keep the outline of the animal and are more defined than the simplest autoencoder.
-They are definitely 'grainier' in appearance than the first convolutional autoencoder, and it is more difficult to make out the features of the animal.
+They are definitely more granular in appearance than the first convolutional autoencoder, and it is more difficult to make out the features of the animal.

 ![convolutional autoencoder 2 results](https://git.arts.ac.uk/storage/user/650/files/3a5bdec2-418e-4da7-8bbb-9470c74b6ca3)